Iridescent Soap Bubbles - xelsed.ai

 MAX_BUBBLES number

-Constant that limits the maximum number of bubbles on screen at once (80).
-Prevents memory issues and maintains performance.
+Constant capping the maximum number of bubbles allowed on screen at once, to keep performance in check.

 const MAX_BUBBLES = 80;